Gösta Nystroem

+Life and career

 Nystroem, originally Nyström, was born in Silvberg, Sweden, a parish in the province of Dalarna, but spent most of his childhood in Österhaninge near Stockholm, at the time a small village but nowadays a suburban district.
 His father was a headmaster and an organist.
 In his younger days, Nystroem was both a composer and a painter (one of the first Swedish Cubists), but when he was about thirty years old, he eventually decided to focus on music.

-He studied composition in Stockholm, Copenhagen, and Paris.
+He studied composition in Stockholm (at the Royal College of Music, Stockholm), Copenhagen, and Paris.
+He moved to Paris in 1919.
 Among his teachers in Paris were Vincent d'Indy and Leonid Sabaneyev.
-After living in France, mostly in Paris, for several years, he moved to Gothenburg on the Swedish west coast in the 1930s, where he also worked as a music critic at Göteborgs Handels- och Sjöfartstidning.
+After living in France, mostly in Paris, for several years, he moved to Gothenburg on the Swedish west coast in the 1931, where he also worked as a music critic at Göteborgs Handels- och Sjöfartstidning.
 In 1934–36 he also worked as the curator at Göteborgs Konsthall.
 In the 1950s he settled in Särö, a rather wealthy village about twenty kilometres south of Gothenburg, where he had a house that originally belonged to the family of his first wife, Gladys Heyman, whom he married in 1921 in France.
 The couple had three daughters.
 Gladys died in 1946, and in 1950 Nystroem remarried.
 His second wife was Helen Lyon, who, like Gladys Heyman, came from an upper class Gothenburg family.
 Nystroem himself died in Särö.

 In Sweden, Nystroem was regarded as a modernist in the 1930s, but in today's view, his music is only moderately modernistic.
 It is influenced by the French music of the time of his studies, but still has a Nordic, romantic tone, and is most often melancholic or sorrowful.
 As a person and artist Nystroem was dependent on the sea and preferred to live close to it.